equinix/metal-cli/docs/metal_device_update.md

 ### Options

 ```
-  -a, --always-pxe               Sets the device to always iPXE on reboot.
+  -a, --always-pxe string        Sets the device to always iPXE on reboot.
   -c, --customdata string        Adds or updates custom data to be included with your device's metadata.
   -d, --description string       Adds or updates the description for the device.
   -h, --help                     help for update